budouyarn/C-Prog-MUS1/README.md

 Arrays were something lightly touched on in python, where linked list were mostly more utilised back in my practices.

 [What is something new in C programme that I learned?]
--I learned so much more in saving input and storing them in an array, which then using functions to manipulate the data.
+1) I learned so much more in saving input and storing them in an array, which then using functions to manipulate the data.
--Dynamic arrays were pretty much a new concept to me, where the idea of creating a dynamic array makes flows so much flexiblle.
+2) Dynamic arrays were pretty much a new concept to me, where the idea of creating a dynamic array makes flows so much flexiblle.
--Dynamic arrays uses allocating memory on the heap using malloc() and calloc().
+3) Dynamic arrays uses allocating memory on the heap using malloc() and calloc().
--Including Freeing memory with free() to prevent memory leaks.
+4) Including Freeing memory with free() to prevent memory leaks.
--Checking allocation success by verifying that returned pointers are not NULL.
+5) Checking allocation success by verifying that returned pointers are not NULL.

 3. Characters and Strings

 [What is something new in C programme that I learned?
--Using the char data type and understanding ASCII values.
+Using the char data type and understanding ASCII values.
--Reading and writing individual characters with getchar() / putchar().
+Reading and writing individual characters with getchar() / putchar().
--Working with character arrays (C strings) and the null terminator \0.
+Working with character arrays (C strings) and the null terminator \0.
--Using standard library functions from <string.h> such as strlen(), strcpy(), strcmp(), and strcat().
+Using standard library functions from <string.h> such as strlen(), strcpy(), strcmp(), and strcat().
--Classifying characters using <ctype.h> functions like isalpha(), isdigit(), and toupper().
+Classifying characters using <ctype.h> functions like isalpha(), isdigit(), and toupper().

 Example use case: reversing a string in-place and converting it to uppercase.